wrex/lessons/content/page/1-triads.md

 4. Augmented: root + M3 + &sharp;5 (two major third intervals stacked on top of each other)

-The first two (major and minor triads) are by far the most common and useful for making music.
+The first two (major and minor triads) are by far the most common and most useful for playing songs.
 You should definitely learn them first.

-The C Major triad comprises the notes C, E, and G. It's a minor 3rd stacked on top of a Major 3rd.
+The C Major triad comprises the notes C, E, and G (skipping the intervening notes: **C** *d* **E** *f* **G**).
+It's a minor 3rd stacked on top of a major 3rd.
 The M3 interval between C and E is what gives the chord its "happy" sound.

 The C minor triad comprises the notes C, E&flat;, and G. This time the minor 3rd between the first two notes is what gives it the "sad" or "poignant" quality.